-An example of a more complex painting method can be seen in the 12th century fresco of Saint George Cathedral in Old Ladoga, where shadows and highlights were done in two or three steps, beginning with thin transparent glazes that make a smooth passage to the opaque underpainting.
-Sometimes the color of the first shadows is altered, for example, in color that is applied to the light underpainting of sankir-proplasmos as the very first modeling of volume instead of thin glazes, and therefore provides a light brown modeling.
-This modeling is applied with an olive or green pigment only after the outlining of eyes, nose, lips, face, etc. is done with a brown pigment (23).
+An example of a more complex painting method can be seen in the 12th-century fresco of Saint George Cathedral in Old Ladoga, where shadows and highlights were done in two or three steps, beginning with thin transparent glazes that make a smooth passage to the opaque underpainting.
+Sometimes the color of the first shadows is altered, for example, in the color that is applied to the light underpainting of sankir-proplasmos as the very first modeling of volume instead of thin glazes, and therefore provides light brown modeling.
+This modeling is applied with an olive or green pigment only after the outlining of eyes, nose, lips, face, etc., is done with a brown pigment (23).

-The system described above remained in use as a standard with only small deviations over a long period until the 13th century.
-Especially was it used in frescoes, such as the 13th century wall paintings of Saint George Cathedral in Achi, and in large icons where the dimensions of faces now and then exceeded the sizes of faces in monumental painting.
+The system described above remained a standard with only small deviations over a long period until the 13th century.
+It was especially used in frescoes, such as the 13th-century wall paintings of Saint George Cathedral in Achi, and in large icons where the dimensions of faces now and then exceeded the sizes of faces in monumental paintings.

-However, by the 11th century we find in small icons two systems being used within one work, for example in the icon of the 11th and 12th centuries Saint John Climacus (24) from the Monastery of Saint Catherine on Mount Sinai.
-The first system is the same described by Theophilus but considerably simplified because of the small sizes of the faces; and the second, is modeled highlights on wide areas of the faces of angels painted over an even-toned light green underpainting.
-(In this case, apparently the method is used for the purpose of isolating the pale angelic faces.)
+However, by the 11th century, we find in small icons two systems being used within one work, for example, in the icon of the 11th and 12th centuries Saint John Climacus (24) from the Monastery of Saint Catherine on Mount Sinai.
+The first system is the same as described by Theophilus but considerably simplified because of the small sizes of the faces, and the second is modeled highlights on wide areas of the faces of angels painted over an even-toned light green underpainting.
+(In this case, apparently, the method is used to isolate the pale angelic faces.)
 Although it is widely known that the modernized methods generally occur earlier in book miniatures and miniature icon paintings than in monumental paintings, green underpainting (sankir) of comparatively bright tone, although extremely rare, is encountered both in monumental and large-format easel painting as early as the 12th century, such as in the frescoes of Saint Demetrius Cathedral in Vladimir (25) and in the monumental icon of Saint Demetrius of Thessalonica in the collection of the State Tretyakov Gallery, Moscow (26).
 In these examples, it is feasible to conclude that the masters turned to methods found in the miniature painting developed by iconographers at the Monastery of Saint Catherine.

 There are enough examples to make it possible for us to deduce that green underpainting in miniatures of the 10th through 13th centuries was an extremely rare painterly method used to convey the appearance and state of a character, but generally not a common method for painting faces.
-Typically, almost all paintings in Eastern Christian countries of the 11th through the first half of the 13th centuries still used flesh color as the underpainting in respect to the shadows and modeled highlighting.
-However, beginning from the second half of the 13th century, in many instances there appeared deviations from the previous standards — a combination of methods from both old and new systems within the scope of one work.
-Let us consider the steps in painting faces, for example, in the frescoes of the 12th century Saint George Cathedral in Old Ladoga — made in the old, classical manner of the 11th to 12th centuries — and the painting of faces in the frescoes of the 13th century church of Saint George in the settlement of lower Achi in Western Georgia.
+Typically, almost all paintings in Eastern Christian countries of the 11th through the first half of the 13th centuries still used flesh color as the underpainting with respect to the shadows and modeled highlighting.
+However, beginning from the second half of the 13th century, in many instances, there appeared deviations from the previous standards—a combination of methods from both old and new systems within the scope of one work.
+Let us consider the steps in painting faces, for example, in the frescoes of the 12th century Saint George Cathedral in Old Ladoga—made in the old, classical manner of the 11th to 12th centuries—and the painting of faces in the frescoes of the 13th-century church of Saint George in the settlement of lower Achi in Western Georgia.

 The sequence of painting in Old Ladoga (Fig. 2, 1–6) follows: